Permafrost/Tundra/SERVICES.md

 * `$document.decoded` is an `IData` document containing arbitrarily specified strings to be URI-encoded.
-* `$encoding` is the character set used to obtain the bytes for unsafe characters.
+* `$content.encoding` is the character set used to obtain the bytes for unsafe characters.
 Defaults to [UTF-8].

 #### Outputs: